SheikhAltamash/Spotify-clone/README.md

 # Spotify-clone
-It is an just a clone of the spotify website with some songs form youtube
+It is an just a clone of the spotify website with some songs from youtube